 “Portrait of Doña Antonia Zárate” by Francisco Goya

 “The Portrait of Doña Antonia Zárate” by the Spanish artist Francisco Goya is a portrait of the actress Antonia Zárate.
-It was produced in Goya’s studio and it shows her wearing a fashionable black silk dress in the Empire style.
-Her arms are covered by fingerless white gloves, her hands holding a closed fan and a mantilla on her head and shoulders.
+It was produced in Goya’s studio, and it shows her wearing a fashionable black silk dress in the Empire style.
+Fingerless white gloves cover her arms, she holds a closed fan, and a mantilla covers her head and shoulders.

 Antonia Zárate was the daughter of an actor and director of a performing company.
 She continued in the family tradition as an actress and singer with success throughout Spain but mainly acted in the Spanish capital, where she became a friend of Francisco Goya.

 This portrait was painted in 1805, and a second portrait was also painted in 1810-11, the face and hair are very similar.
 However, the background and dress are very different.
 This second painting is now in the Hermitage Museum.

-This first Goya masterpiece, painted in 1805, was stolen twice, in the 1970s and then again in 1980s from a private collector twice.
+This first Goya masterpiece, painted in 1805, was stolen twice, in the 1970s and then again in 1980s from a private collector.
 After the recovery in 1993, it was donated to the National Gallery of Ireland.